Click on the course title to view the Student Learning Outcomes.

 Introduces the student to structural steel, piping, and mechanical blueprint reading.
 Hand sketching of orthographic and isometric drawings are taught along with weld symbols.

-Beginning instruction on skills in Oxyacetylene Welding (OAW), Oxyacetylene cutting (OFC-a), and Shielded Metal Arc Welding (SMAW) using various thickness of steel, with a strong emphasis on safety and use of welding and cutting equipment.
+Corequisite: WELD 151.
+Beginning instruction on skills in Oxyacetylene Welding (OAW), Oxyacetylene cutting (OFC-A), and Shielded Metal Arc Welding (SMAW) using various thicknesses of steel, with a strong emphasis on safety and use of welding and cutting equipment.

-Continuing instruction of skills in Oxyacetylene Welding (OAW), Oxyacetylene cutting (OFC-A), and Sheilded Metal Arc Welding (SMAW) using various thicknesses of steel.
+Continuing instruction of skills in Oxyacetylene Welding (OAW), Oxyacetylene cutting (OFC-A), and Shielded Metal Arc Welding (SMAW) using various thicknesses of steel.
 Students are introduced to GMAW and FCAW.

-Prerequisite: WELD 151 & 153, Corequisite: WELD 122.
-Teachers students the basic knowledge of Gas Metal Arc Welding (GMAW), Flux Core Arc Welding (FCAW) shielded and self-shielded, and GMAW-Pulsed.
-Equipment needs, setup, joint design, filler metals, shielding gases.
-Welding techniques and safety will be taught.
+Teaches students the basic knowledge of Gas Metal Arc Welding (GMAW), Flux Core Arc Welding (FCAW) shielded and self-shielded, and GMAW-Pulsed.
+Equipment needs, setup, joint design, filler metals, shielding gases, welding techniques and safety will be taught.